List of Los Angeles Clippers broadcasters: Color analysts

 When Walton worked for the NBA on NBC, Keith Erickson, Hubie Brown, Rick Barry, Reggie Theus, and Mike Smith served as alternate announcers.

 When Fratello worked on NBC, Bob Weiss served as alternate announcer.

+Pre- and post-game shows, courtside reporting

+As of 2025–26, Stan Verrett began hosting Clippers Live pre- and post-game shows before and after games on FanDuel Sports Network SoCal.
+Verrett is joined by analysts Brent Barry and Matt Barnes.
+Jaime Maggio and Lauren Rosen serve as courtside reporters.